Transport in Niger: Railway

+There are no operational railways in Niger.

-Niger is a user of the Benin and Togo railway lines, which carry goods from seaports to the Niger border.
+Niger is a user of the Benin and Togo railway lines, which carry goods from seaports up to their endpoints, which are still hundreds of kilometers from the Niger border.
 Rail lines to Niamey and other points in Niger were proposed during the colonial period, and continue to be discussed.
 In 2012, a multi-national railway system was proposed to connect Benin, Niger, Burkina Faso and Ivory Coast.

-Other lines connecting Nigeria to Niger have also been discussed.
-For example, on 13 August 2013 in Nigeria, the Vice President of Nigeria, Namadi Sambo, announced that Nigeria is to construct a line into the Republic of Niger.
-The new track will be an extension of the existing branch from Zaria to Kaura-Namoda, which is to be continued via Sokoto to Birnin Kebbi.
-In the longer term it will extend the line across the border to Niamey, capital of Niger.
-The existing branch is currently out of commission, but rehabilitation has commenced.

 In April 2014, Niamey Railway Station was officially inaugurated and construction began for the railway extension connecting Niamey to Cotonou via Parakou (Benin).

-This railway line is expected to go through Dosso city and Gaya in the territory of Niger before crossing into Benin.
-The Niamey–Dosso line is expected to be completed before December 2014.
+The Niamey - Dosso stretch of this railway was built between 2014 and 2016 by the French Bolloré conglomerate.
+But competing commercial interests by several parties resulted in endless litigation and the connection to Benin never materialized.
+So the 145 km Niamey-Dosso stretch now lies orphaned and unused, with the tracks ending in the middle of nowhere some 6 km south of Dosso.
+Already in 2019, neglect caused the tracks to be damaged to such an extent in some places (mostly by rain/water), that they have become unusable.
+At the Niamey Terminus Station, the rails are kinked to such an extent by the summer heat that the train would not be able to leave the station (see image).

+A rail connection from Maradi into Nigeria is being considered.